julianoterres/marvel-app-swift-mvp-architecture/README.md

 	pod install

+And wait until all the dependencies are installed.

+After all the dependencies are installed, cocoa pods will create a file in the root of your project with the name of your project containing the extension "xcworkspace", from that moment on, you should always open your project for this file.

 ## Unit Tests

 This app has unit tests, and to date the percentage coverage is 91.18%.
 To check the correct percentage of each file, we provide an image in the Screenshots folder.